Have a questions about our grills or features? Just ask!

 You can find the full recommended cleaning schedule in your owner’s manual, but here are a few quick tips for keeping your grill running smoothly:

 Empty your firepot every 3-5 uses.
 (The residual ash will need to be dumped out to avoid having the ash cover the igniter and interfere with the pellets catching fire.)
+All our grills have a removable firepot to make this task much easier.

 Clean out all of your vents & grease chute at least 2-3 times per year, to keep the air flowing freely.